Crowea

-Crowea is a genus of small evergreen shrubs in the family Rutaceae, sometimes known as waxflowers.
-There are three species and many subspecies and cultivars, all of which are popular as ornamentals because of their abundant, attractive flowers which often occur during autumn and winter.
-Crowea species are all endemic to Australia, where they occur in Victoria, New South Wales and Western Australia.
+Crowea is a genus of three species of small evergreen shrubs in the family Rutaceae, commonly known as waxflowers.
+The genus also includes many subspecies and cultivars.
+All three species are endemic to Australia and occur in Victoria, New South Wales and Western Australia.
+They are widely cultivated as ornamental plants for their abundant flowers, which often appear during autumn and winter.

 Description

-Croweas are evergreen shrubs to about 1.5 m tall.
-The leaves are simple, glabrous and, as with other members of the Rutaceae, have oil glands and are aromatic.
-The flowers occur singly in the axils of the leaves, are pink and star-shaped have five petals, five sepals and ten stamens in two rings around the ovary.
-Crowea are closely related, and the flowers similar in appearance to those of other member of the family Rutaceae, especially Philotheca, Eriostemon and Boronia.
+Species of Crowea are evergreen shrubs that grow to about 1.5 m high.
+The leaves are simple, glabrous and, like those of other members of the Rutaceae, contain aromatic oil glands.
+The flowers are borne singly in the leaf axils.
+They are pink and star-shaped, with five petals, five sepals and ten stamens arranged in two rings around the ovary.
+Crowea is closely related to other genera in the family Rutaceae, particularly Philotheca, Eriostemon and Boronia, whose flowers are similar in appearance.

 Taxonomy and naming

 The genus was described and named by James Edward Smith in 1798 and was named "to honour James Crowe esq., F.L.S. of Lakenham, near Norwich, who died Jan 16, 1807 aged 56.
 This gentleman was extremely well versed in the botany of Britain, more especially in the genus Salix, to which he paid particular attention, having collected and cultivated all the species he could possibly procure.
 The specific name of the original species, Crowea saligna alludes to Mr. Crowe's merits in this department".

 The three species are accepted by the Australian Plant Census as at November 2020: